fivethirtyeight/data/womens-world-cup-predictions/README.md

 ### 2015 Women's World Cup tournament predictions

 FiveThirtyEight's forecasts for the 2015 World Cup, including each team's WSPI rating and chance of advancing, updated throughout the course of the tournment.
-The date and time of each update are indicated in the file name: `wwc-forecast-YYYYMMDD-HHMMSS.csv`.
+The date and time of each update are indicated in the file names.
 All times are in EDT.

+#### Overall forecasts

+Overall forecasts are stored in files named like `wwc-forecast-YYYYMMDD-HHMMSS.csv`.

 Header | Definition
 ---|---------